Diligent

 Creating a culture of compliance means embedding good behaviors at all levels of your organization.
 It means helping people to make better decisions in following your business's rules, regulations and policies.

 There are challenges, of course, but hopefully, our seven building blocks will help.
 Get it right, and you will be better placed for success, even in the face of the most unexpected events.
-In the words of Toas at Diligent's Modern Governance Summit, "in this crazy, upside down world [...] the fact that we were focused on culture and values has really helped us.
+In the words of Toas at Diligent's Modern Governance Summit, now known as Elevate, "in this crazy, upside down world [...] the fact that we were focused on culture and values has really helped us.
 And marry that with the technology. [...]
 I think we've become more efficient in this environment."

 security